 Miltons Eyecare has a close relationship with the local Royal Free Hospital and from the commencement of employment Gedalya was involved in high level optometry, especially contact lenses.
 He was mentored by David Harrisberg, who had been fitting customised lenses in the hospital for 30 years, and soon was sending Gedalya cases to care for.
 In the private practice, David was often booked for over 2 months in advance, so if there was a patient with an urgent problem they were often booked to see Gedalya, hence a large proportion of his early cases involved complex problem solving.
 When his external assessor arrived for the first assessment following 3 months of practice, she declared he had already met the contact lens requirements for the entire year!
 After 5 years of working at Miltons, Gedalya was given the prestigious responsibility of sharing the hospital contact lens clinic on alternate weeks with David, which was a reflection of his progress in fitting the widest range of contact lens modalities available, mainly for a corneal condition known as keratoconus.
 He continued this until his Aliya.

 Prior to coming on Aliya, Gedalya secured a teaching role at Hadassah College in Jerusalem, one of 2 Higher Learning establishments in Israel which train Israeli Optometrists.
-On Monday afternoons, he instructs and supervises 3rd year students in contact lens fitting techniques.
+He instructed and supervised 3rd and 4th year students in clinical contact lens fitting until early 2019.

 Behavioural Optometry/Vision Therapy